The Industry Landscape

 Fragmented Systems, Limited Insights

-The client recognized that its legacy business intelligence infrastructure was constraining growth and limiting competitive agility in an increasingly dynamic market.
+The client recognized that its legacy insurance business intelligence infrastructure was constraining growth and limiting competitive agility in an increasingly dynamic market.

 Critical pain points included: